vinupulickan-dev/airbnb-price-scenario-analysis/README.md

     └── PROJECT DOCUMENTATION.docx
 ```

-Additional project reference files may also be included where appropriate.

----

 ## 11. How to Use the Dashboard

 1. Open the Power BI `.pbix` file in Power BI Desktop.